 Comprehensive and Collision Insurance

-A collision auto insurance policy is coverage that provides protection for physical damages to your car if it hits another vehicle or object.
+A collision auto insurance policy is coverage that provides protection for physical damages to your car.
 It also pays for losses form other types of damages, such as vandalism, theft, and fire.

-When you talk to your insurance company, make sure you know all the coverages available to you and select the ones that you need to fully protect you and your family, plus a deductible you can afford.
-Often just a few more dollars a month can save yourself and your family from the severe financial hardships brought on by motor vehicle accidents.
+When you talk to your insurance company, make sure you know all the coverages available to you.
+Often just a few more dollars a month can save yourself from the financial hardships.

 Safe Driving Habits Start at Home

 As a parent, you will be sending your child off to college soon enough if you haven’t already.
 Make sure to teach your children safe driving habits by modeling those safe driving techniques yourself.
-Doing so can help your children know the dangers and consequences of driving under the influence as well as texting and driving well before they get behind the wheel to drive off to school.
+Doing so can help your children know the dangers and consequences of driving under the influence.

 Every day families put their trust in our firm to represent them when they are in an auto accident.
 Our car accident lawyer investigates every avenue of compensation to help cover medical bills and lost wages that may result from an injury caused by another’s negligence.
 For more information on how we may be able to help, call 1-888-BURNETTI.